buildit/storybook-addon-blabbr/README.md

 ## Versioning support

-When starting blabbr will attemp to get a list of versions available from the root of the host.
+On startup, blabbr will attemp to get a list of versions available from the root of the host.
 It looks for a file `versions.json` and expects to find an array with the versions listed.
 You can mock this using the provided `versions.json` in `.storybook/`.
 This is used to populate the navigation section at the top of the story panel.

+The navigation is added via `head.html`.
+This is copied into your `.storybook` folder *if a `head.html` does not already exist*.
+If it does you can find what you need to add in the package `config` directory.

 ## Post-install script